-4.7.24 The review process with gather evidence and consider the viability implications of requiring net zero carbon homes and space standards in market housing the National Park.
-Any housing policies which have an impact on the viability of housing delivery would need to be assessed as part of the viability assessment to ensure the impact on affordable housing delivery is appropriately assessed and that development remains viable and deliverable.
+- 4.7.24 The review process with gather evidence and consider the viability implications of requiring net zero carbon homes and space standards in market housing the National Park.
+Any housing policies which have an impact on the viability of housing delivery would need to be assessed as part of the viability assessment to ensure the impact on affordable housing delivery is appropriately assessed and that development remains viable and deliverable. - 4.7.25 The plan will need to consider evidence from the LHMA with regard to specific housing requirements for older people and people with disabilities.
+A mandatory provision for housing developments to construct a proportion of dwellings in accordance with Lifetime Homes Standards will also need to be carefully evaluated.
+This will necessitate a thorough assessment of the viability implications associated with implementing such standards.